brian-heckler/mtg-mulliganator/README.md

 # mtg-mulliganator
 R Shiny app that helps you build Magic the Gathering Commander decks by helping you optimize the probability of a 'playable' opening hand.
-Also includes a penalty function to account for optimizing solely for the opening hand (ie. more lands/ramp != always better)
+Also includes a penalty function to account for optimizing solely for the opening hand (ie. more lands/ramp aren't always better!)

 **What is Magic the Gathering and the 'Commander' format?**